 A minor accident could easily exceed these limits, leaving you responsible for any damages not covered by insurance.
 Consider adding more once you buy a house, start a family, or have savings to protect.

-California's Low Cost Auto Insurance program: If you are low income, you may be eligible for the CLCA program, which permits lower liability limits of:
+Insurance for low-income drivers: If you are low-income, you may be eligible for the California Low Cost Auto Insurance program, which permits lower liability limits of:

 - Bodily injury liability - $10,000 person / $20,000 per accident